opsani/skopos-sample-jenkins/README.md

  * After the initial setup is complete, configure the docker plugin for Jenkins:
      * In the Jenkins UI go to _Jenkins -> Manage Jenkins -> Configure System_
      * In the top section set the _Quiet period_ to `1` (one minute minimum between pipeline executions).
-     * At the bottom of the page, under _Cloud_, click _Add a new cloud_.
+     * At the bottom of the page, under _Cloud_, click _Add a new cloud -> Docker_.
 Provide a name for the new cloud (your choice) and set the _Docker Host URI_ to `unix:///var/run/docker.sock`.
-     * Click _Docker Agent templates..._ and add a docker template:
+     * Click _Docker Agent templates... -> Add Docker Template_:
          -  _Docker Image_:  `jenkins/ssh-slave`
+         -  _Registry Credentials -> Add -> Jenkins_:
-         -  _Registry Credentials_ (Add): if you are using Docker Hub for your registry, set _Kind_ to `Username with password` and provide your username/password for Docker Hub and set the credentials ID to `sample-docker-registry-id` (you can change that, but you will need to update your Jenkinsfile later).
+            -  If you are using Docker Hub for your registry, set _Kind_ to `Username with password` and provide your username/password for Docker Hub.
+            -  Set the credentials ID to `sample-docker-registry-id` (you can change that, but you will need to update your Jenkinsfile later).
+            -  Click _Add_.
+            -  In the drop-down box for _Credentials_ select the credential you just created.
          -  _Connect method_:  `Connect with SSH` and `Inject SSH key`
-         -  _Save_
+         -  Click _Save_ at the bottom of the configuration page.

 ## Create a New Jenkins Job

  * Go to _Jenkins -> New Item_, select _Pipeline_ and give your job a name, i.e. `skopos_sample`.
 Click _OK_.

 ![jenkins-new-job](img/jenkins-new-job.png)

  * On the configuration screen for your new job:
      * Check _Build Triggers -> Poll SCM_ and type `* * * * *` in the text area (this causes Jenkins to poll your git repository every minute).
-     * Under _Pipeline_, select _Definition: Pipeline script from SCM_.
-Select _SCM -> Git_ and type your forked repository URL (i.e. https://github.com/my-user/my-repo) under _Repository URL_.
+     * Under _Pipeline_, select _Definition: Pipeline script from SCM_:
+         -  Select _SCM -> Git_ and type your forked repository URL (i.e. https://github.com/my-user/my-repo) under _Repository URL_.

-Click Apply and Save at the bottom of the screen.
+ * Click _Save_ at the bottom of the screen.

 ![jenkins-new-job2](img/jenkins-new-job2.png)